awijnen/awijnen.github.com/source/about/index.markdown

 sharing: true
 footer: true
 ---
 <p>My name is Anthony Wijnen.
 Borne and raised in Belgium.
-Electrical engineer by education.
-Entrepreneur by aspiration.
-World traveler, I've lived  and worked in Europe, Asia, and the US.
-My goal is to be a builder.
-I want to make a dent in the universe through great products, working together with even better teams.</p>
+Family man by default.
+Engineer by education.
+Work hard, play hard by lifestyle.
+ABLE (Always Be Learning & Exploring) by personality.
+Yes, I just coined that acronym.
+Explorer by occupation.
+Lived and worked in France, China, and the US.
+Spent the last three years in the Bay Area.
+My strong suite?
+Tenacity, and being the glue between people that are more talented than I am.</p>

 <p><section class="vcard" itemscope itemtype="http://data-vocabulary.org/Person"></p>